1. How long does registration take?

-- Reputation – In the yachting industry your reputation follows you and is constantly evaluated my employers.
+- Reputation – In the yachting industry your reputation follows you and is constantly evaluated by employers.
 How you represent yourself online will be noticed by employers.
-Make sure to stick to your word if you agree to something and if possible request a reference from your employer before leaving their service as this can help you towards another job in the future.
-Unfortunately in this industry gossip can make or break your career so think wisely before acting.
+Make sure to stick to your word if you agree to something and if possible request a reference from your employer before leaving their service as this can help you toward another job in the future.
+Unfortunately, in this industry gossip can make or break your career so think wisely before acting.

 1. Click the Agent's name next to the description of the position.

 2. Let the Agent know your name and contact information.